codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 });
 ```

-See a list of [query constraints](https://www.parse.com/docs/android_guide#queries-constraints) here.
+See a list of [query constraints](http://parseplatform.github.io/docs/android/guide/#query-constraints) here.

 ## Working With Data Objects

 Storing data on Parse is built around the `ParseObject`.
 Each `ParseObject` contains key-value pairs of JSON-compatible data.
-This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each `ParseObject`.
+This data is schema-less, which means that you don't need to specify ahead of time what keys exist on each `ParseObject`.
 Each `ParseObject` has a class name that you can use to distinguish different sorts of data.
 See the API docs for [ParseObject](http://www.parse.com/docs/android/api/com/parse/ParseObject.html) for more details.

 ### Creating Parse Models